Azure/FTALive-Sessions/content/DataAnalytics/splitofdata.md

 * Ability to run advanced analytics on near-real-time data (streaming data,,social media data, IOT data, etc)
 * Need to cleanse the data before using it for aggregation

-With the boom of Big Data (Data arriving in varied Variety with high Velocity in large volumes) there was a transition from extracting, transforming and then loading data (ETL) to extracting,loading and then transforming data for meaningful insights.
+With the boom of Big Data (Data arriving in varied Variety with high Velocity in large volumes) there was a transition from Extracting, Transforming and Loading data (ETL) to **Extracting,Loading and then Transforming data(ELT)** for meaningful insights.
 This was primarily to address 3 V's Variety,Velocity & Volume.
 Following patterns evolved which focussed on prioritizing storage volume and cost over performance.

 ### 5) Data Lakes